 If you are considering applying to veterinary school, you will need to put together a competitive application that includes solid academics, overall professionalism, and evidence of legitimate preparation in the form of pre-veterinary experiences.
 In order to make the veterinary experiences section of your application stand out, you will need to spend a solid amount of time with a diverse group of working veterinarians.
-You will need keep a good records of each experience so that you canlist all of the hours you have spent working, volunteering with, or job shadowing a veterinarian on your applications.
+You will need to keep good records of each experience so that you can list all of the hours you have spent working, volunteering with, or job shadowing a veterinarian on your applications.

-While record-keeping alone can be a big task, the true challenge for most pre-veterinary students is how to obtain a large number (typically well over 400+) of hours of veterinary experience before ever setting foot in veterinary school.
+While record-keeping alone can be a big task, the true challenge for most pre-veterinary students is obtaining a large number (typically well over 400+) of hours of veterinary experience before ever setting foot in veterinary school.
 Typical routes for obtaining veterinary experience include job shadowing, working as a veterinary assistant, working with a veterinarian on a research project, and attending pre-veterinary symposiums and other programs designed to teach students more about the veterinary industry.

 Keep reading to find out more about the number of veterinary experience hours needed for a successful veterinary school application and how to find these opportunities.
 I also include my own personal examples for each category of veterinary experience.

 Why You Need Veterinary Experience and How to Get It

 In 2017, the VIN (Veterinary Information Network) News Service contacted 30 veterinary schools in the United States to ask them how many hours of veterinary experience they recommended or required that successful applicants had.
 Of the 25 responding colleges, these numbers (when specified) ranged from 40 to 500.